 However, relocation is the most expensive in the summer precisely because people pick to move at that time; the competition between renting and hiring long-distance movers is higher.
 It turns out sometimes shorter and colder days can be a good thing.
 Of course, we wouldn’t recommend relocating in the dead of winter – anywhere between September and April is ideal.

-Relocating During the Holiday Season
+Is Relocating During the Holiday Season One of the Affordable Moving Options?

 While it seems wise to relocate during the holidays because you might be on your annual leave and have enough time to pack and get ready, you must consider that you wouldn’t be the only one on holiday.
 Most rental services and cross-country movers are closed for the holidays, too.
 It’s also not the easiest way to pack for a move if you’re also planning to give gifts and share the holiday spirit.